Bound History, Family Crest & Coats of Arms

 The surname Bound was first found in Sussex.
 Humphrey with the Beard (died c.
 1113) was a Norman soldier and nobleman fought in the Norman Conquest of England of 1066 and is the earliest known ancestor of the de Bohun family.
 He had three sons: Robert de Bohun, who had no issue; Richard de Bohun, progenitor through the female line, of the Bohuns of Midhurst; and Humphrey I de Bohun (died c.1123) who through marriage became "the founder of the fortunes of his family."
 His son, Humphrey II de Bohun (died 1165) continued the lineage.
 His son, Henry de Bohun (1176-1220), was the 1st Earl of Hereford and Hereditary Constable of England from 1199 to 1220.

-Important Dates for the Bound family
+Early History of the Bound family

 This web page shows only a small excerpt of our Bound research.
 Another 156 words (11 lines of text) covering the years 1176, 1220, 1215, 1275, 1298, 1342, 1373, 1368, 1394, 1587, 1660, 1645, 1699, 1698 and are included under the topic Early Bound History in all our PDF Extended History products and printed products wherever possible.